(No ratings)

 $44 |

-Dr. Leonard Skope's specialty is oral and maxillofacial surgery.
-Clinical interests for Dr. Skope include dental implant surgery, salivary gland problems, and temporomandibular joint disorder (TMJ).
-He is an in-network provider for several insurance carriers, including Anthem, Health Net, and ConnectiCare.
-Dr. Skope's training includes a residency program at Harlem Hospital Center.
+Dr. Leonard Skope's area of specialization is oral and maxillofacial surgery.
+Areas of expertise for Dr. Skope include salivary gland problems, temporomandibular joint disorder (TMJ), and dental implant surgery.
+He seems to be an in-network provider for Anthem, Health Net, and ConnectiCare, as well as other insurance carriers.
+Dr. Skope trained at Harlem Hospital Center for his residency.
 Dr. Skope is professionally affiliated with Yale New Haven Health.
+According to Yale New Haven Health, he is not acceping new patients at this time.